Outcast of Redwall: Plot summary

-In the howling, snowy north, a young kestrel named Skarlath is lost in a snowstorm after leaving the nest, and is captured by the cruel ferret Swartt Sixclaw and his group of vermin.
-They also have captured a young badger who they torment mercilessly.
-The two young beasts help each other escape from the vermin camp.
+In the howling, snowy north, a young common kestrel named Skarlath is lost in a snowstorm after leaving the nest, and is captured by the cruel ferret Swartt Sixclaw and his group of vermin.
+They also have captured a young Eurasian badger who they torment mercilessly.
+The two captured young animals help each other escape from the vermin camp.
 In the scuffle that ensues, the badger creates a massive hornbeam limb club.
 The ferret and the badger both vow to extort revenge, each declaring the other to be his mortal enemy.

 As the young badger could not remember his name, Skarlath dubs him Sunflash after the distinctive golden stripe running down his snout.
 The two young beasts quickly become inseparable friends and travel throughout Mossflower Woods together, defending the weak and helpless and quickly growing older.
 Sunflash's reputation quickly spreads throughout the land.
-He eventually moulds his hornbeam limb into a fearsome, stone-spiked warclub, calling it his mace.
+He eventually molds his hornbeam limb into a fearsome, stone-spiked warclub, calling it his mace.

 Meanwhile, Swartt also grows older, stronger, and wiser.
 He travels the northern lands with his vixen seer Nightshade and his horde and eventually ends up at the camp of Bowfleg, a fat ferret with a large horde who has settled down in a plentiful land.
 As an earlier leader of Swartt's, his captains are suspicious, and rightly so: with the help of Nightshade, Swartt executes a cunning trick that kills Bowfleg.
 Swartt takes over his large horde and marries his daughter, Bluefen, who gives birth to his son before dying.

-At this point, Sunflash and Skarlath have spent several seasons in the Lingl-Dubbo cave, the home of the families of Tirry Lingl the hedgehog and Bruff Dubbo the mole, who Sunflash had rescued from a marauding family of foxes.
+At this point, Sunflash and Skarlath have spent several seasons in the Lingl-Dubbo cave, the home of the families of Tirry Lingl the common hedgehog and Bruff Dubbo the European mole, who Sunflash had rescued from a marauding family of foxes.
 Sunflash is eventually called to the mountain Salamandastron in his dreams, and so he travels there to become Badger Lord.
 He and Skarlath part ways, and Sunflash becomes Lord of the Mountain; this section quotes Sunflash's arrival at Salamandastron from the epilogue of Mossflower.

 By this time, Swartt Sixclaw and his large horde have passed through the Redwall region of Mossflower, which is efficiently defended by the resident squirrels and otters.
 However, the nursemaid of Swartt's infant son was trampled, and the infant ferret is dropped in a ditch.
 He is retrieved by the good-hearted woodlanders and taken to Redwall Abbey despite their misgivings that he will grow into being evil.